QUART: LCACs, Marines Embark USS Harpers Ferry

-U.S. Marine Capt.
-Robert Hopman, company commander of Kilo Company, 3rd Battalion, 1st Marine Regiment, 1st Marine Division, conducts an on-camera interview prior to an open-water transit on a landing craft, air cushion attached to Assault Craft Unit 5 to the amphibious dock landing ship USS Harpers Ferry (LSD 49) during Quarterly Underway Amphibious Readiness Training 25.3 from Marine Corps Base Camp Pendleton, California, May 30, 2025.
+U.S. Marines with Kilo Company, 3rd Battalion, 1st Marine Regiment, 1st Marine Division, conduct an open-water transit on a landing craft, air cushion attached to Assault Craft Unit 5 to the amphibious dock landing ship USS Harpers Ferry (LSD 49) during Quarterly Underway Amphibious Readiness Training 25.3 from Marine Corps Base Camp Pendleton, California, May 30, 2025.
 QUART is a joint training exercise designed to develop and sustain essential amphibious readiness skills for effective operations in maritime environments while reinforcing the Navy-Marine Corps partnership.
 (U.S. Marine Corps video by Staff Sgt.
 Dylan Chagnon and Sgt.
 Patrick Katz)

 |Date Taken: